First Plenary Council Assembly mixes in-person, online format

 Adelaide to host Plenary Council in October 2021

 Adelaide has been selected as the venue for the first of two historic national gatherings to consider the future of the Catholic Church in Australia.
-Adelaide will host the opening session of the historic Plenary Council in October 2020 with a follow-up session in an eastern state in early 2021.
+Adelaide will host the opening assembly of the historic Plenary Council from October 3-10 2021 with the second assembly to be held in Sydney from July 4-9 2022.

 Two members of the Adelaide Archdiocese have been appointed to a committee that will work closely with the Australian Catholic Bishops Commission to prepare for the 2020 Plenary Council.
 Sarah Moffatt (acting chancellor) and John Lochowiak (manager of Aboriginal Services at Centacare Catholic Family Services) together with 12 others from around Australia have accepted an appointment to the Plenary Council Executive Committee.